 (b)

 Figure 1.14: Total number of ATAC-seq reads for the fresh, frozen and fixed CD14+ monocytes and total CD4+ samples.
-Representation of the million of reads after filtering for the fresh, fixed and frozen ATAC-seq libraries in a) CD14+ monocytes and b)tCD4+ cells.
+Representation of millions of reads after filtering for the fresh, fixed and frozen ATAC-seq libraries in a) CD14+ monocytes and b)tCD4+ cells.

 The ATAC-seq signal-to-noise ratios across the TSS presented a similar median for the fresh and fixed CD14+ monocytes libraries (17.4 and 16.5 fold-enrichment, respectively) and higher for the frozen samples (26.3 fold- enrichment)(Table A.1).
-The TSS enrichment in the frozen and fixed tCD4+ samples were considerably higher (16.1 and 14.3 fold-enrichment, respectively) than the median of the fresh samples (5.6), borderline for the ENCODE recommended threshold.
+The median TSS enrichments in the frozen and fixed tCD4+ samples were considerably higher (16.1 and 14.3 fold-enrichment, respectively) than the fresh samples (5.6), which were borderline for the ENCODE recommended threshold.
 Interestingly, the CTL1 fixed samples of both cell

 types presented considerably lower TSS enrichment (2.5 and 7.9, respectively) compared to the other fixed samples (Table A.1).

 In terms of the fragment size distribution, the profiles of all the samples, except fixed CD14+ monocytes and tCD4+ from CTL1, were similar, showing NFR <150bp and fragments corresponding to mono-, di-, tri- and tetra- nucleosomes (Figure 1.15 a and b).
-The fixed samples presented lower density of NFF when compared to fresh and frozen, which appeared to show very similar distributions in both cell types as expected.
-Particularly, fixed CD14+ monocytes and tCD4+ in CTL1 had extremely low abundance of NFF (Figure 1.15 red- dashed line in a and b), consistent with the very low TSS enrichment for CTL1 CD14 ATAC-seq fixed, previously highlighted.
+The fixed samples presented a lower density of NFF when compared to fresh and frozen, which appeared to show very similar distributions in both cell types as expected.
+In particular, fixed CD14+ monocytes and tCD4+ in CTL1 had extremely low abundance of NFF (Figure 1.15 red- dashed line in a and b), consistent with the very low TSS enrichment for CTL1 CD14 ATAC-seq fixed previously highlighted.